Snoogens101/SnoogensArenaRetributionPaladin/README.md

 Toggles Burst mode rotation On (off default)
 `/xxxxx BurstPrep`
 Toggles Burst Preparation mode rotation On (off default) - conserves important Burst CDs and saves up Holy Power to automatically place you in Burst mode when all is ready
-`/xxxxx HoldXuenSecondSEF`
-Toggles Hold Xuen for the 2nd Storm, Earth, and Fire On (off default) - good to use when you know the kill-target will not die during the first SEF
-`/xxxxx Vivify`
+`/xxxxx FlashofLight`
-Toggles Vivify On (off default) - will spam Vivify until you turn it off
+Toggles Flash of Light On (off default) - will spam Flash of Light until you turn it off
+`/xxxxx WordofGloryT`
+Toggles Word of Glory On (off default) - will use Holy Power for Word of Glory to heal you and your Party until you turn it off
+`/xxxxx AOE`
+Toggles Automatic AOE On (off default) - will cast Divine Storm when there's more than one enemy nearby until you turn it off
+`/xxxxx Devotion`
+Toggles Devotion Aura (off default) - will set Devotion Aura as your default Aura until you turn it off
-`/xxxxx AutoTarget`
+`/xxxxx Concentration`
-Toggles Auto Target On (off default)
+Toggles Concentration Aura (off default) - will set Concentration Aura as your default Aura until you turn it off
-`/xxxxx SerenityManual`
+`/xxxxx Retribution`
-Toggles Serenity to be Manual (off default)
+Toggles Retribution Aura (off default) - will set Retribution Aura as your default Aura until you turn it off
 `/xxxxx PhialManual`
 Toggles Phial of Serenity to be Manual (off default)
 `/xxxxx RacialManual`
-Toggles Racial to be Manual (off by default, therefore Racial is Automatic when bursting)
+Toggles Racial to be Manual (off by default)

 ***

 ## Queues:

-`/xxxxx Paralysis`
+`/xxxxx HammerofJustice`
-Queues Paralysis @ Target on the next GCD
+Queues Hemmer of Justice @ Target on the next GCD
-`/xxxxx ParalysisFocus`
+`/xxxxx HammerofJusticeF`
-Queues Paralysis @ Focus on the next GCD
+Queues Hammer of Justice @ Focus on the next GCD
+`/xxxxx DivineShield`
+Queues Divine Shield on the next GCD
-`/xxxxx RingofPeace`
+`/xxxxx WordofGlory`
-Queues Ring of Peace on the next GCD
+Queues Word of Glory (@Player of your Target is Hostile, or @Target if Target is Friendly) on the next GCD
+`/xxxxx DivineSteed`
+Queues Divine Steed on the next GCD
+`/xxxxx BlindingLight`
+Queues Blinding Light on the next GCD
-`/xxxxx LegSweep`
+`/xxxxx Repentance`
-Queues Leg Sweep on the next GCD
+Queues Repentance @ Target on the next GCD
-`/xxxxx FlyingSerpentKick`
+`/xxxxx BlessingofFreedom`
-Queues Flying Serpent Kick on the next GCD
+Queues Blessing of Freedom (@Player of your Target is Hostile, or @Target if Target is Friendly) on the next GCD
-`/xxxxx GrappleWeapon`
+`/xxxxx BlessingofProtection`
-Queues Grapple Weapon on the next GCD
+Queues Blessing of Protection (@Player of your Target is Hostile, or @Target if Target is Friendly) on the next GCD
-`/xxxxx Transfer`
+`/xxxxx BlessingofSacrifice`
-Queues Transcendence: Transfer on the next GCD
+Queues Blessing of Sacrifice @ Target if Target is Friendly on the next GCD
-`/xxxxx DoorofShadows`
+`/xxxxx BlessingofSanctuary`
-Queues Door of Shadows on the next GCD
+Queues Blessing of Sanctuary @ Target if Target is Friendly on the next GCD

 ***